fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 - 💬 add a commit message (which helps tell other devs what you have changed) and
 - 💾 push the changes to your online Github repository.

-1️⃣ So in your terminal, run the following command: `git add .`
+1️⃣ So in your terminal, run the following command: `git add .`.

-2️⃣ After that, run: `git commit -m "description of what you changed/added"`
+2️⃣ After that, run: `git commit -m "description of what you changed/added"`.

-3️⃣ Finally, run: `git push`
+3️⃣ Finally, run: `git push`.

 At this point, if this is your first time, Github will ask you to authenticate yourself with your username and password. 🔐

-Write out your Github username first.
+4️⃣ Write out your Github username first.
 For your password, ever since Aug 2021, it is a personal token you need to write (and not your actual password!).
 Don't worry though, let's get your token together. ☺️

-To get this token, head on Github to:
+5️⃣ Get your token by follwing the below:

-1️⃣ Click on `profile setting`
+- Click on `profile setting`

-2️⃣ Click on `developer setting`
+- Click on `developer setting`

-3️⃣ Click on `Personal Access Tokens (Token Classic)` 4️⃣ Click on `Generate new token (classic)`
+- Click on `Personal Access Tokens (Token Classic)`

+- Click on `Generate new token (classic)`

+- Give a name e.g "authentification token"

-This is where you should arrive at this point ⬇️:
+At this point, you should be here ⬇️:
 <img width="1439" alt="Screenshot 2023-06-13 at 12 02 23" src="https://github.com/fernandezbaptiste/Your-First-Contribution/assets/83458751/3711a399-6d47-4861-8505-930330784d53">

-5️⃣ Give a name e.g "authentification token"
-6️⃣ Select the scopes you want (for ease you can select all of them) 7️⃣ Click on `Generate token`
+6️⃣ Select the scopes you want (for ease you can select all of them).

+7️⃣ Click on `Generate token`.

-Your token will be displayed and you will be able to paste it into your terminal after which your push should have been successful!
+8️⃣ Your token will be displayed and you will be able to paste it into your terminal after which your push should have been successful!

 ## 5. Time to contribute!
 Send your changes from your online repo to the original repo